dotnet/docs-maui/docs/migration/upgrade-assistant.md

 .NET Upgrade Assistant will prompt you for the type of upgrade to perform:

 - **In-place**: This option upgrades your project without making a copy.
 - **Side-by-side**: This option copies your project and upgrades the copy, leaving the original project alone.
+Currently, .NET MAUI side-by-side upgrades requires the creation of new projects to upgrade each project head; attempting to upgrade a project head into an existing project will likely cause errors and is not a supported experience at this time.

 ## Installation